 Some online logo contest websites have given the industry a bad reputation by plagiarizing existing logos, accepting clip-art logo designs, and hindering client – designer communication.
 So how does 48hourslogo compare to these claims?
 Let’s find out…

-We know that we weren’t the first online logo contest site on the web.
+We know that we weren’t the first logo contest site on the web.
 We appreciate the path that others have paved before us.
 But being the first, they allowed some practices that have given a bad reputation to online logo contests in general, some continuing on to this day.
 When 48hourslogo was founded, the original team wanted to address these concerns in how they conduct business with their site.

-We’re going to take look at five of the most common complaints about having an online logo contest, and what 48hourslogo does to remedy the situation.
+We’re going to take look at five of the most common complaints about logo contest, and what 48hourslogo does to remedy the situation.
 Trust is important in any business.
 We want you to know when you work with 48hourslogo and our Design Community, you are connected with people that you can trust with your graphic design needs.

 Too many times small business logo design using online logo contest ended up with a logo that was already in use somewhere else.
 This was done unknowingly by the entrepreneur.
 A “designer” submitted something that was too closely inspired to an established logo.
 So close, that the business could face lawsuits for confusing the marketplace.
 This has led to the idea that using an online logo contest could get you a plagiarized logo.